Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-13.md

     - C. AWS Config
     - D. AWS Health

 11. Which of the following are characteristics of Amazon S3?
-(Select TWO.)
+(Select TWO)
     - A. A global file system
     - B. An object store
     - C. A local file store
     - D. A network file system
     - E. A durable storage system

 12. Which services can be used across hybrid AWS Cloud architectures?
-(Select TWO.)
+(Select TWO)
     - A. Amazon Route 53
     - B. Virtual Private Gateway
     - C. Classic Load Balancer